tylere/EGU2018/README.md

 # EGU2018
-Content for my EGU 2017 presentations.
+Content for presentations given at EGU 2018.